KPRC (AM)

 KPRC first signed on in 1925 as the radio station of the Houston Post-Dispatch.
 For much of its history, KPRC was a full service station featuring news, music, sports and entertainment.
-After decades of being a MOR music station for much of the 1970s, KPRC became a full-time news and talk station in 1977.
-The station was owned by the family of Houston Post-Dispatch founder William P. Hobby before being sold to Sunbelt Broadcasting, a company partially owned by Dan Patrick, in 1992.
+KPRC was also the flagship station for the Houston Astros baseball team from its 1962 founding to 1980 and again from 1990 to 1995, and the Houston Rockets' first five seasons in Houston from 1971 to 1976, then again from 1981 to 1985 and 1998 to 2002.
+Having been an MOR music station since the 1960s, KPRC switched to full-time news and talk in 1977.
+The station was owned by the family of Post-Dispatch founder William P. Hobby before being sold to Sunbelt Broadcasting, a company partially owned by future lieutenant governor Dan Patrick.
 Sunbelt then sold KPRC to Clear Channel Communications (now iHeartMedia) in 1995.